Last updated on March 31st, 2017

 I only recently realised they are a registered charity and a not-for-profit organisation.
 When it comes to consumer advice I think it makes a difference to realise that they are genuinely fighting for the consumer, and that’s the reason they were formed.
 Which? are over 50 years old and the largest consumer body in the UK with over 650,000 members.
 As a registered charity they reinvest all profits back into consumer interests and services for members.
 As such they are a reliable source of consumer information because they are completely independent.
 There are no shareholders or owners behind them focusing on profits and the only people they have to please are their members.

-Although I promote Which? as an affiliate of theirs I am also a subscriber myself.
+Although I promote Which? as an affiliate I’m also a subscriber myself.
 Personally I see it as an investment which helps keep me informed of important consumer issues in a non-sensationalist way, done not to entertain as in some TV consumer shows, or as part of a government remit, but solely to advance consumer interests and to benefit members.
 It also gives me the opportunity to make informed choices when choosing what products to buy.
 I think I buy a lot more stuff than I often realise and it’s now easy to research Which? online before buying.
 In these tough times wasting money is not an option, just one well informed buying decision avoiding a poor product can be worth the yearly cost (just over £2 a week).

 There are plenty of reviews, Best Buy recommendations and Don’t Buy warnings for washing machines, tumble dryers, cookers, dishwashers and all other household appliances as well as for virtually any product or service we might want to buy.
 Each one of these links is just the beginning of a long journey of research and knowledge on the subject.
+Get 1 month access now

 More articles on Whitegoodshelp related to Which?